Azure-Samples/Cognitive-Services-Voice-Assistant/clients/cpp-console/GGECSpeaker.md

 Download the Speech SDK: [Linux Speech SDK](https://aka.ms/csspeech/linuxbinary).
 The headers and their folders should be copied into the include folder so that you have a structure like this: ./include/cxx_api and ./include/c_api also copy the libaries to ./lib/arm32

 Replace the text in the configs/config.json file with your subscription key and key region.
 If you are using a Custom Commands application or a Custom Voice insert those GUID's as well.
-The keyword_model should point to the Custom Keyword (.tabel file) being used.
+The keyword_model should point to the Custom Keyword (.table file) being used.

 ## Building for Linux Arm32 with Docker